dotnet/dotnet-docker/samples/snippets/using-system-drawing-common.md

 ## Windows

 For Windows, it's going to be more work because the required dependencies are not available in Windows Nano Server, the OS type which the official .NET Core images for Windows are based on.
-Instead, you'll need to use the [Windows Server Core images](https://hub.docker.com/_/microsoft-windows-servercore) that are installed with the necessary dependencies.
+Instead, you'll need to use the [Windows Server Core](https://hub.docker.com/_/microsoft-windows-servercore) or [Windows](https://hub.docker.com/_/microsoft-windows) images that are installed with the necessary dependencies.
 You have two options: you can choose to use a [framework-dependent](https://docs.microsoft.com/dotnet/core/deploying/#framework-dependent-deployments-fdd) or [self-contained](https://docs.microsoft.com/dotnet/core/deploying/#self-contained-deployments-scd) deployment.
 A framework-dependent deployment requires that the .NET Core runtime be installed on the base image whereas with a self-contained deployment, the app and all of its dependencies (including .NET Core) are deployed together.

 ### Self-contained deployment

 A self-contained deployment is particularly handy in this scenario where there's a dependency on the System.Drawing.Common package.
 This is because there's no need to use a base image that has .NET Core installed.
 By deploying your app and all of its .NET Core dependencies, you can select the particular Windows base image that meets your need.
-In this case, since Server Core has the required files and Nano Server does not, you can simply select a Server Core image to use as your base image.
-Note that Server Core images are substantially larger than Nano Server images.
+In this example, since  Server Core has the required files and Nano Server does not, you can simply select a Server Core image to use as your base image.
+Note that [Server Core](https://hub.docker.com/_/microsoft-windows-servercore) and [Windows](https://hub.docker.com/_/microsoft-windows) images are substantially larger than [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver) images.

 ```Dockerfile
 FROM mcr.microsoft.com/dotnet/core/sdk:3.0-nanoserver-1903 AS build